dani-t-codes/pig-dice/README.md

 Describe: rollDie()
-Test: If die is rolled, app should randomly choose number between 1 & 6.
+Test: When the "roll" button is clicked, app will randomly choose number between 1 & 6.
 Code: Math.floor(Math.random() * 6) + 1
 Expect: rollDie().expect(singleNumber:1-6)

-&&
+(&&)

+Test: When the "roll" button is clicked, an image of the dice rolled appears on the UI.
+Expect: rollDie(2).expect.show(img(2))

+(if)

-Test: If 1 is rolled, the turn score is erased.
+Test: If 1 is rolled, the turn score for that player on that turn becomes 0.
 Expect: rollDie(1).expect(0)

-&&
+(&&)

 Test: If 1 is rolled, player turn ends.
 Expect: rollDie(1).expect(playerXTurnEnds)